2026 SUMMER STEAM CAMPS

 • Camp Ends at 3:30pm.
 Pick up for campers is 3:30-3:45pm in the courtyard.
 Campers will be grouped by their camp with their counselor in the courtyard.

-• Aftercare is available Monday-Thursday 3:30-5pm and must be registered for in advance.
+• Aftercare is available Monday-Friday 3:30-5:30pm and must be registered for in advance.

 Follow These Steps:

-and enter your ACTIVe login and password.
-Check that all names of people who can pick up your child are listed in your ACTIVE account.
+• Know the name of your child’s camp to ensure check-in is smooth and easy for all families.
+It is easy to forget camp names…so be sure to review your child’s camps by going to: https://campsself.active.com/artexplorersterrificscientific and enter your ACTIVe login and password.
+Check that ALL names of people who can pick up your child are listed in your ACTIVE account.

-3. For Pick-Up of your child, 3:30-3:45, park your car in the school parking lot and enter the gate near the check-in table.
-Look for your child’s camp group in the Courtyard.
-There will be big signs with name of each camp!
-For your child’s safety, make sure they are checked out with their counselor.
-After 3:45, any remaining campers will go to Aftercare to be picked up and a daily fee of $12 is charged.
+• For Pick-Up of your child, 3:30-3:45, park your car in the school parking lot and walk to the check-in location.
+Look for your child’s camp group, via the BIG SIGNS with NAME of each CAMP!
+For your child’s safety, they must be checked out with their counselor.
+Any remaining campers will go to Aftercare to be picked up and a daily fee of $20 is charged, payable same day.

-4. To Pick-Up Early or Drop-Off Late, please send an email on the day of the event to the director.
-When you arrive come to the check-in tables.
+• To Pick-Up Early or Drop-Off Late, please send an email on the day of the event to the director.
+When you arrive come to the check-in tables and we will meet you there.

 Authorized Pick-Up Persons